samanxsy/zurich-hackathon-final/BLOCK1/README.md

 #### CI/CD & Jenkins
 Due to panic time, I configured a CI pipeline in GitHub actions while we were in the Zurich office.
-However, I tried to bring the same pipeline functionality to a groovy syntax as well and tried it in a Jenkins running on docker, in an Azure VM, to be able to use an actual Payload URL.
+The pipeline gets triggered by any change pushed to the master branch and starts running some basic formatting and tests, and eventually applies the infrastructure.
+Changes to the README file do not trigger the workflow.
+Also, I tried to bring the same pipeline functionality to a groovy syntax as well and tried it in a Jenkins running on docker, in an Azure VM, to be able to use an actual Payload URL.

 For the security of the infrastructure, I've adopted **Snyk**, and it constantly monitors the code as I write it, as well as being integrated with my git repositories to scan the code base as it ages over time to be notified about the new vulnerabilities.